 BigCommerce operates at the forefront of a world of commerce that is changing rapidly.
 The transition from physical to digital commerce constitutes one of history's biggest changes in human behavior, and the pace of change is accelerating.
 According to eMarketer Inc. ("eMarketer"), retail ecommerce was nonexistent in the early-1990s and grew to approximately 10% of all global retail spending in 2017.
-They predict it will take just five years for this percentage to double to 20% in 2022, as shown in the chart below.
+They predict it will take just six years for this percentage to more than double to 21% of global retail spending in 2023, as shown in the chart below.
 The growth in ecommerce has no end in sight.